ivonneleonor/ViscoplasticFluidsNewAlgorithminParallel/README.md

 This repository has four main versions of the code.
 The original code was named Alg2FixSerial7_bueno, the original code in serial with the new algorithm is Alg2FixSerialNewAlgorithm3_bueno, the code in parallel is Alg2FixParallelbueno and the code in parallel with the new algorithm is ParallelwithNewAlgoritmBueno.

-To run any of these versions we recommend to run in Linux command line
+To run any of these versions we recommend to run in Linux command line:

 make clean